dinhkhaphancs/real-time-quiz-backend/README.md

 - ✅ Added JWT authentication with token-based authorization
 - ✅ Implemented protected routes for quiz and question management
 - ✅ Added ownership verification for quiz operations
+- ✅ Added quiz joining by code feature (participants can now join using a 6-character code instead of UUID)

 ### Current Implementation Status